hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 * `storage_encrypted` - Specifies whether the DB instance is encrypted.
 * `username` - The master username for the database.

-On Oracle instances the following is exported additionally:
+On Oracle and Microsoft SQL instances the following is exported additionally:

-* `character_set_name` - The character set used on Oracle instances.
+* `character_set_name` - The character set (collation) used on Oracle and Microsoft SQL instances.

 ## Import